Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Abstract

 \section{Abstract}

-For the 2024/25 season, the Union of European Football Associations (UEFA) introduced an incomplete round-robin format in the Champions League, Europa League, and Conference League, replacing the traditional group stage with a single league table of all 36 teams.
-Under this structure, the top eight teams advance directly to the round of 16, while those ranked 9th–24th compete in a play-off round.
+For the 2024/25 season, the Union of European Football Associations (UEFA) introduced an incomplete round-robin format in the Champions League and Europa League, replacing the traditional group stage with a single league table of all 36 teams.
+Under this structure, the top eight teams advance directly to the round of 16, while teams ranked 9th–24th qualify for a play-off round.
 Simulation-based analyses, such as those by commercial data analyst \textit{Opta}, provide indicative point thresholds for qualification but reveal deviations when compared with actual outcomes in the first season.
-To overcome these discrepancies, we employ a bivariate Dixon-Coles model that accounts for the lower frequency of draws observed in the 2024/25 UCL season, with team strengths proxied by Elo ratings.
-This framework enables the simulation of match outcomes and the estimation of qualification thresholds for both direct advancement and play-off participation.
+To overcome these discrepancies, we employ a bivariate Dixon--Coles model that accounts for the lower frequency of draws observed in the 2024/25 Champions League season, potentially driven by reduced incentives for teams to play for a draw.
+We proxy team strengths by Elo ratings and fit the model to different settings.
+This enables us to simulate match outcomes and to estimate qualification thresholds for both direct advancement and play-off participation.
 Our results provide scientific guidance for clubs and managers, supporting strategic decision-making under uncertainty regarding their progression prospects in the new UEFA club competition formats.